containerd/nerdctl/README.md

   - `--security-opt no-new-privileges`
   - `--privileged`

+- `nerdctl version`

 Lots of commands and flags are currently missing.
 Pull requests are highly welcome.

 ## Features present in `nerdctl` but not present in Docker
 - Namespacing as in `kubectl --namespace=<NS>`: `nerdctl --namespace=<NS> ps`
 - [Lazy-pulling using Stargz Snapshotter](./docs/stargz.md): `nerdctl --snapshotter=stargz run`

+## Compiling nerdctl from source

+Run `make && sudo make install`.

+Using `go get github.com/AkihiroSuda/nerdctl` is possible, but unrecommended because it does not fill version strings printed in `nerdctl version`

 ## Contributing to nerdctl